 Experimental assemblies for Windows Store Apps

 Experimental binaries of many Rebex components (SFTP, FTP/SSL, Time, ZIP, File Transfer Pack, Terminal Emulation) for "Windows 8 Store", "Windows 8.1 PCL", and "Windows Universal Platform" are now available.
 They are suitable for "Store Apps" targeting Windows 8.0, Windows 8.1, Windows Phone 8.1, Windows 10, Windows 10 Mobile and Windows 10 IoT.
-Visit Rebex Labs for additional information.
+Ask Rebex for additional information.

 Mitigation of Logjam attacks

 Check for minimum allowed Diffie-Hellman key size (1024 bits) has been added to SSH and TLS/SSL to mitigate Logjam attacks.
 The minimum value can be changes using

 Rebex SFTP, Terminal Emulation and File Server now support X509 certificate host key algorithm, making it possible to authenticate servers using a certificate instead of public key.

 Enhanced virtual shell support

 Rebex File Server's virtual shell infrastructure offers